 - 1. Modified glider: zero points for the task, disqualification from the event on a second offence. - 2.
 All-up weight outside certified weight range: zero points for the task, disqualification from the event on a second offence. - 3.
 Cloud flying: points according to the Soft Airspace Infringement formula (see Appendix C.8: Airspace Penalties); disqualification from the event for persistent offenders. - 4.
 Aggressive or dangerous flying: progressive penalty up to disqualification from the event. - 5.
 Airspace infringement, horizontal or vertical: points according to the Hard or Soft Airspace Infringement formula, depending on the legal status of the airspace. - 6.
 Track log missing or non-continuous track log when continuous track log is required: zero points for the task. - 7.
 Failure to report back, or late report-back after a task: up to disqualification from the event and possible recovery of S&R costs. - 8.
 False "Assistance needed" report: If dismissed by the organisation, 1 point, otherwise up to disqualification from the event and possible recovery of S&R costs. - 9.
 No number, wrong number or number not meeting the requirements: 100 points penalty per task. - 10.
 Failure to wear official sponsor logos or equipment: up to 100 points penalty per task. - 11.
-Change of glider during competition not meeting glider change rules: 2% of winner's points on every day the glider is flown.
-If the TD is not notified of the change, then zero points for the day.
+Change of equipment during competition, if the TD is not notified of the change, then zero points for the day.